VMX-1

 Marine Operational Test and Evaluation Squadron One (VMX-1) is a United States Marine Corps operational test squadron consisting of multiple aircraft types.
 The squadron is based at Marine Corps Air Station Yuma, Arizona.
 VMX-22 stood up in August 2003 and was redesignated VMX-1 in May 2016.
 VMX-1 conducts operational test under the authority of the Commander, Operational Test and Evaluation Force (COMOPTEVFOR) and the Director, Marine Corps Operational Test and Evaluation Activity (MCOTEA) depending on the program under test.
+The squadron uses the callsign Storm for its aircraft.

 Mission

 VMX-1 is an independent test organization which conducts operational testing under the authority of COMOPTEVFOR or MCOTEA and administrative control of the Deputy Commandant for Aviation with the charter to: